-DESCRIPTION OF LAKE ONTARIO
+DESCRIPTION OF LAKE ONTARIO7

-Lake Ontario (Fig. 1) is the twelfth largest lake in the world but it is the smallest of the Great Lakes.
-It has a surface area of 18,960 sq km (7,340 sq mi) and a drainage area of 64,030 sq km (24,720 sq mi).
-Of the lake's surface area, 52% is within the Province of Ontario and the remainder is in the State of New York.
-Major urban industrial centers - Hamilton, Toronto and Rochester - are located on Lake Ontario's shore.
+Lake Ontario (Fig. 1) is the twelfth largest lake in the world, but it is the smallest of the Great Lakes.
+It has a surface area of 18,960 km2 (7,340 mi2) and a drainage area of 64,030 km2 (24,720 mi2).
+Of the lake's surface area, 52% is within the Province of Ontario, and the remainder is in the State of New York.
+Major urban industrial centers-Hamilton, Toronto, and Rochester-are located on Lake Ontario's shore.
 The New York shore is less urbanized and is not intensively farmed, except for a narrow coastal plain.
-Over 10 million people live in the basin and nearly 67% reside in Ontario (Environment Canada and United States Environmental Protection Agency 2009).
+Over 10 million people live in the basin, and nearly 67% reside in Ontario (Environment Canada and United States Environmental Protection Agency 2009).
 The Canadian population at the west end of Lake Ontario is the most rapidly expanding population in the Great Lakes basin.
-The population in this region has grown by over 40% in the last two decades and it is projected to grow by an additional 3.7 million people (from 2001) by 2031 (Ontario Ministry of Public Infrastructure Renewal, 2006).
+The population in this region has grown by over 40% in the last two decades, and it is projected to grow by an additional 3.7 million people (from 2001) by 2031 (Ontario Ministry of Public Infrastructure Renewal 2006).
 In New York, population density is highest in the Rochester and Syracuse-Oswego areas.